jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-02a.md

 Article 83.
 The President and the Vice-President of the Republic may not, without authorization from the National Congress, leave the country for a period of more than fifteen days, subject to loss of office.

-## SECTION 2: Duties of the President
+## Section 2: Duties of the President

 Article 84.
 The President of the Republic shall:
 1. appoint and dismiss the Ministers of State